Covid Vaccinations - we will contact you - please don't contact us!

 Flu Campaign 2020/21

-Thank you to everyone who has attended our walk-though clinics or attended to have a vaccination this year, in what has been very challenging circumstances!
+Thank you to everyone who has come to our walk-though clinics or attended to have a vaccination this year.
+In what has been very challenging circumstances we have achieved an outstanding response, in fact the highest in the area - which is great news!

-If you are in the 'at risk' group, over 65 or if your child is eligible for a Flu vaccination (and not covered by the school vaccination programme), please book on-line or give us a call.
+If you still haven't had yours & you are a carer, in an 'at risk' group, 50+ or have a eligible child not covered by the school vaccination programme, you can book online or give us a call for a Flu vaccination.

 Why we don't routinely issue antibiotics!